therealechan/dotfiles/README.md

 # My dotfile

-This dotfile base from Ryan Bates dotfile, custom by me.
+This dotfile base on [Ryan Bates dotfile](https://github.com/ryanb/dotfiles), custom by me.
-These are config files to set up a system the way I like it.
-It now uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).
-If you would like to see my old, custom Bash and ZSH config, check out [this branch](https://github.com/ryanb/dotfiles/tree/custom-bash-zsh)

 I am running on Mac OS X, but it will likely work on Linux as well.

 ## Installation

 Run the following commands in your terminal.
 It will prompt you before it does anything destructive.
-Check out the [Rakefile](https://github.com/ryanb/dotfiles/blob/custom-bash-zsh/Rakefile) to see exactly what it does.
+Check out the [Rakefile](https://github.com/chankaward/.dotfile/blob/master/Rakefile) to see exactly what it does.

 ### Install Dotfiles
 ```terminal